Flawed-Democratic Federation of Malaysia

 Exploring the prosperous river town Chukai (and her nearby non-touristy beaches and fishing hamlets), where our friends Christina & Liau used to live for almost 20 years, a major commercial hub for the region, a bustling fishing port and an important supply base for the oil platforms off the Terengganu coast, thereafter frequenting the nostalgic Hai Peng Coffee Shop +60199150923, located near the town centre, a Chukai landmark which is famous for its hand-roasted coffees since 1940 CE, and, in the evening, walking around the motley collection of innumerous food and clothes stalls at Chukai’s vibrant night market, thus noticing a few peculiar products on offer which we probably would never buy: (i) raw and boiled sea-turtle eggs (four eggs for only MYR 10.-), (ii) white hajj/skull caps for advanced Muslims and (iii) any version of the much-loved/hated Malaysian/Hainanese chicken rice.

 Discovering our most delicious ever, so far, (i) curry noodles aka mee kari, cooked with a rich coconut cream and served with fishcake sedap, at Yap Jin Huat’s Kedai Kopi Ah Yap +60172692899 in Taman Chukai Utama (a small bowl for only MYR 3.- and a large bowl for only MYR 5.-), (ii) east-coast laksam, flat rice-flour noodles, rolled up and cut into half-inch segments, in a rich, full-bodied white gravy of boiled fish, coconut milk and spices, at Mok Nab’s Warung Kak Nab +60139986151 in Kampung Geliga (a medium bowl for only MYR 2.-) and (iii) Kemaman’s signature dish, the famous stuffed crabs with belacan kangkong (water convolvulus stir-fried in spicy shrimp paste), at Restoran Tong Juan +6098591346 in Chukai (one stuffed crab for MYR 8.-); yummy yummy!

-Watching two well-trained, non-unionised pig-tailed macaques (Macaca leonina) and their shtum handler Bisu (Homo sapiens) from the fishing village of Kijal cooperating in the monkey business and harvesting coconuts from up to 15 m high palm trees: the stronger male monkey was just tearing off the ripe coconuts whereas the niftier female monkey was using her hands and feet to twist off the nuts - no monkey business at all.
+Watching two well-trained, non-unionised pig-tailed macaques (Macaca leonina) and their shtum handler Bisu (Homo sapiens) from the fishing village of Kijal cooperate in the monkey business and harvest coconuts from up to 15 m high palm trees: the stronger male monkey was just tearing off the ripe coconuts whereas the niftier female monkey was using her hands and feet to twist off the nuts - no "monkey business" at all.